 How To Bet On The NBA

-The start of the 2016-17 NBA season has gotten you interested in betting, has it?
+Has the NBA season gotten you interested in betting?
 Or perhaps you've been studying the NFL odds and decided to expand into basketball.
 Maybe, after poring over the NCAA basketball odds, you've decided to take a closer look at the professional league.
 Well, before you dive in and start placing your bets, you will need to have a basic understanding of what’s happening.
 If you’ve never placed a bet on NBA basketball, or if you are a seasoned veteran in need of a touch-up, here is a brief primer to get you started on your way.

 Probably the most commonly known type of bet, many sports bettors wager the moneyline.
 In a moneyline bet, the final outcome is all that matters.
-For example, let’s say the Cleveland Cavaliers are facing the Miami Heat.
-When you take a look at the NBA odds, the Cavaliers are favored to win, and the moneyline is set at -185.
-The ‘-’ sign is what indicates the Cavaliers are predicted to win.
+For example, let’s say the Golden State Warriors are facing the Boston Celtics.
+When you take a look at the NBA odds, the Warriors are favored to win, and the moneyline is set at -185.
+The ‘-’ sign is what indicates the Warriors are predicted to win.
 The number, meanwhile, shows how much you would need to wager in order to win a payout of $100.
-In this case, you would need to wager $185, and if the Cavaliers won, you would win $100.
-Meanwhile, Miami’s odds are set at +165.
-The ‘+’ sign shows that the Heat are the underdogs in this matchup.
+In this case, you would need to wager $185, and if the Warriors won, you would win $100.
+Meanwhile, Boston’s odds are set at +165.
+The ‘+’ sign shows that the Celtics are the underdogs in this matchup.
 In this case, the number indicates how much you could win based on a $100 bet.
-So, if you were to bet on the Heat and they pulled off an upset and won, then you would win $165.
+So, if you were to bet on the Celtics and they pulled off an upset and won, then you would win $165.

 The numbers we used in this case are completely arbitrary.
 The odds will be different for each matchup.
 You can also bet any amount that suits you, whether that’s $5, $50, $1,000, or any other amount.